tigerfarm/work/book/googlespreadsheets/README.md

 + For the phone numbers column, set data type to text string.
 Click column A. Click the menu item and select: Format/Number/Plain text.
 + Load your phones number into the spreadsheet's Column A, starting in row 2.
 + In the column next to the phone numbers, enter the message you wish to send.
-+ From the spreadsheet menu, select Tools/Script Editor.
++ From the spreadsheet menu, select Extensions/App Script.
 + Copy and paste the script into the Google spreadsheet's Script Editor (replacing whatever is there by default):
 ````
 function sendSms(to, body) {